From BR Bullpen

 Yuichi Matsumoto has been one of the most successful Japanese-Brazilian baseball players, following Shigeo Tamaki.

 Matsumoto was signed by the Yakult Swallows in 1999.
+He played for the Brazilian national team in the 1999 Pan American Games.
 In 2002, he made his debut in NPB, hitting .250/.333/.292 in 10 games for Yakult.
 Matsumoto was Brazil's top star in the 2002 Intercontinental Cup, hitting .450/.522/.950.
 In five games, he had two doubles, a triple, two home runs and three stolen bases in three tries.
 He had six of Brazil's 15 RBI.
 He tied Eduardo Paret and Guillermo Reyes for the most stolen bases in the tournament, though both played more games as Matsumoto's Brazil was eliminated after one round.
 Matsumoto was honored by being named to the Cup All-Star team, joining Katsuaki Furuki and Jin-young Lee in the outfield, beating out former major leaguers like Hensley Meulens and Roberto Kelly as well as Cuban stars such as Frederich Cepeda.

 Matsumoto saw a little time with Yakult in 2003 in Japanese Baseball, going 4 for 14 with a double in 12 games, primarily as a pinch-hitter.
 In 2004, he became a Japanese citizen and changed his name from Daniel Matsumoto to Yuichi (or Yuuichi).
 This way, he did not count as one of Yakult's gaijin under the foreign player limits.
 He hit .393/.393/.429 in 28 AB for the Swallows in 2004.